The best beach casting reels, and how to find yours

 The thing with choosing beach casting reels and many other fishing products, is that there is a ridiculous amount of choice and new products are constantly coming onto the market.

-It’s very difficult to systematically compare products with each other in a meaningful way due to a lack of longterm performance data.
-We don’t know which reels will turn out to have performance issues if they’re just come out…
+It’s difficult to systematically compare products with each other in a meaningful way due to a lack of long term performance data.
+We don’t know which reels will turn out to have performance issues if they’ve just come out…

 Die hard anglers may be familiar with the practice of buying much older reels that are less ‘up to date’ but have proven themselves over years.
 This is one way to get around this problem.
 But then of course, you miss out on the latest reels that will turn out to be more reliable even than the classics, and benefit from the latest tech.